acoustic-content-samples/wchtools-cli/README.md

     --id {id-of-artifact} Delete a layout or layout mapping by id (as opposed to path).
 This argument cannot be combined with the --path argument.

-  The WCH APIs do not allow for deleting a specified artifact if that artifact has references to it from other items (eg, content reference by another content item, type referenced by a mapping).
+  The Acoustic Content APIs do not allow for deleting a specified artifact if that artifact has references to it from other items (eg, content reference by another content item, type referenced by a mapping).
 You should receive an error that the item has references to it, if you attempt to delete an artifact that has incoming references.

   For example: